segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 To use a device-mode destination, you add the destination's SDK to the project.
 You can find information about these in the destination information pages in the Segment app.
 Any mobile destination with a Device-mode option includes information on how to bundle SDK.

 > warning ""
 > **Good to know**: Not all destinations have a device-mode package available for use with React Native.
 [See the list below](#destinations-that-support-device-mode-for-react-native).
-If a destination you want to use does not offer a React Native SDK, you can usually still use it in cloud-mode instead.
+If a destination you want to use doesn't offer a React Native SDK, you can usually still use it in cloud-mode instead.

 When you bundle a destination's device-mode SDK, Segment's React Native library source serves as a wrapper for the iOS and Android source libraries.
 The React Native device mode SDKs you bundle are generated from the iOS and Android ones.